 Continue reading “Short Story #14: The Janitor”

 The office was small and cluttered, with filing cabinets topped with folders and papers lining both walls.
-At the far end of one of the filing cabinets stood a sorry looking plant.
+At the far end of one row stood a sorry looking plant.
 Every long, thin leaf but one was brown and wilting.
-Professor Akshan sat behind a large wooden desk, reading by a green banker’s desk lamp, and behind the Professor’s chair was a grubby window that let in a dirty orange light from a street lamp.
+Professor Akshan sat behind a large wooden desk, reading by a banker’s desk lamp, and behind the Professor’s chair was a grubby second floor window that let in a dirty orange light from a street lamp below.

-The Professor had had a shock of long white hair and was wearing an old dark brown tweed jacket.
+The Professor had a shock of long white hair and was wearing a dark brown tweed jacket.
 When Jamie entered, he was absorbed in reading a loosely stapled document.

 Continue reading “Short Story #13: Shame”